 - Search for Freelance Jobs

 There are innumerable websites that present freelancing opportunities suiting your profile.
 You can opt for any of those or search for part-time opportunities through ex-colleagues, friends, or family.
 Sometimes, you can even do two part-time jobs and earn quite well.
-If you still want or need a full-time employment, you can continue your job hunt.
+If you still want or need full-time employment, you can continue your job hunt.

 - Limit Your Investments

 If you have made a few investments, particularly in SIPs, it is advisable to discontinue those for a while.
-Continuous investments in the stock market are not the wisest thing to do at the time when you draw no monetary income.
+Continuous investments in the stock market are not the wisest thing to do at a time when you draw no monetary income.